giantswarm/docs/src/content/getting-started/prepare-your-provider-account/vmware-cloud-director/_index.md

 ## Step 3: Virtual machine templates

 To provision the virtual machines (VMs) for the cluster nodes, the necessary `vApp templates` must be provided in the `giantswarm` organization's catalog.
-The templates use a convention with the Linux distribution and Kubernetes version on the name (for example `flatcar-stable-3815.2.1-kube-v1.25.16`).
+The templates use a convention with the Linux distribution and Kubernetes version on the name (for example `flatcar-stable-xxxx.y.z-kube-x.yy.zz-tooling-x.yy.1-gs`).

-__Note__: Our engineers can upload the `vApp templates` to the `giantswarm` catalog or provide you with them, as uploads can fail over a WAN connection in some VCD environments.
+__Note__: Our engineers can upload the `vApp templates` to the `giantswarm` catalog, or they can provide them to you if uploads fail over a WAN connection like in some VCD environments.

 ## Step 4:  Virtual machine sizing

 To define the set of instance types available to the users when deploying clusters, you need to prepare the [virtual machine sizing policies](https://docs.vmware.com/en/VMware-Cloud-Director/10.4/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-F6719175-7A29-42CA-BB00-A6BDC22B3EEC.html).
-You can choose the name and size of these policies, but we propose the following ones as a recommendation
+You can choose the name and sizes of these policies, but we propose the following ones as a starting point

 | Name | vCPU | Memory |
 |------|------|--------|